|

 The caid_laurels Mailing List.
 For those Companions with e-mail, there

-is a low-traffic list used for distributing information in a timely manner.
+This is a low-traffic list used for distributing information in a

-If the secretary does not automatically add you to the mailing list after
+timely manner.
+If the secretary does not automatically add you to the

-into.
-We are currently exploring how we can best use the Internet to help
+moving into.
+We are currently exploring how we can best use the

 Laurel Prize Tourneys.
 This is an idea that we picked up from the SCA